selwynpolit/d9book/book/redirects.md

 $form_state->setRedirect('entity.bike_part.canonical', ['bike_part' => $entity->id()]);
 ```

-Note.
-You can also redirect to a specific id (anchor) on the page by
+Note, you can also redirect to a specific id (anchor) on the page by
 adding the fragment parameter

 ```php